mantidproject/documents/Design/Muon/muon-fitting-widgets-design-and-implementation.md

 This section describes where the widgets are used, and how they are each separated into sub-widgets.
 This separation allows the order of the sub-widgets to be changed so that all the widgets comprising the **Basic Fitting Widget** (for example) do not have to be next to each other.
-Instead, each sub-widget is added to specific area within a vertical layout as illustrated by this image.
+Instead, each sub-widget is added to a specific area within a vertical layout as illustrated by this image.

 <p align="center">